 2020-21 Trial Team Members

-Selleck Childress is a second-year law student from Benton, Arkansas.
+Selleck Childress is a third-year law student from Benton, Arkansas.
 He majored in innovation & entrepreneurship at the University of Central Arkansas.
 Selleck has worked at the Saline County Prosecuting Attorney’s Office and interned at Impact Management Group.
 During his time at Bowen, he has clerked at Cross Gunther Witherspoon & Galchus PC.
 He recently completed an internship at the United States House of Representatives in Washington D.C. and is looking forward to clerking at Rainwater Holt & Sexton in the spring of 2021.
 After law school, he is interested in pursuing a career as a litigation attorney or in politics.
 When he isn’t in class, Selleck enjoys hiking, camping, and hunting all over the country.

-Courtney Neff is a second-year law student from Neosho, Missouri.
+Courtney Neff is a third-year law student from Neosho, Missouri.
 She completed her undergraduate studies at Pittsburg State University, graduating with bachelor’s degree in political science with a minor in business administration.
 In addition to trial team, Courtney is a dean’s fellow and works as a law clerk.
 She is looking forward to participating in trial team and welcoming the challenges posed by public speaking.
 She hopes to gain knowledge of the courtroom that will transfer to her future success as a litigation attorney.